-Course Title: Project-Based Learning

-Course Code: W3750EP

-NQF Level: 7

-NQF Credits: 24

-Course Assessment: Students will be assessed through submission of a written Project Report, an Oral Presentation to a selected audience, Poster presentation and/or also a written Brief where appropriate (depending on the nature of the Project, e.g. Extension Brief, Policy Brief, etc.).
+\$3710EC Project-Based Learning NQF Level: 7 NQF Credits: 24 Contact Hours: 2-hour lecture period per week for one semester Course Assessment: CA will make up 100% of the Module grade.
+Students will be assessed through submission of a written Project Report, an Oral Presentation to a selected audience, Poster presentation and/or also a written Priof where appropriate (depending on the patture of the Project or a Extension Priof Policy Priof etc.)

+Brief where appropriate (depending on the nature of the Project, e.g. Extension Brief, Policy Brief, etc.).
 COURSE DESCRIPTION: Students will spend the entirety of Semester 0 of that year doing a project intended to solve a real-world problem in environmental science.
 They may do this Project at the University or at an identified institution which offers the best environment and/or facilities for such.
 Students are expected to learn various project-based skills and knowledge such as teamwork and collaboration (as they may work in teams), problem solving (even learning from failure and possibly starting over), creativity (students to apply creative thinking skills to innovate new ways of doing things or even new product designs), indepth understanding (of scientific approaches, concepts, research skills, etc.), self-confidence (students will find their voices and take pride in their work), critical thinking (students will learn to look at problems with an open and critical thinking lens - asking questions and coming up with possible solutions), project management (students will learn how to manage projects and assignments more efficiently, including time management and meeting set deadlines).

-S3711EB Community-based Management of Forest & Rangeland Resources

-Course Title: Community-based Management of Forest & Rangeland Resources

-Course Code: S3711EB
+W3730EN Internship

 NQF Level: 7

-NQF Credits: 18
+NQF Credits: 24

+Contact Hours: 6 weeks

+Course Assessment: Continuous assessment (100%).
+Students will be graded based on comprehensive reports which they must submit upon the completion of the internship.
+Examination: No exams.

+Prerequisite: Pass all second-year modules plus at least 96 credits prescribed for year 3.

+COURSE DESCRIPTION: The purpose of this module is to provide students with opportunity to acquire practical skills in environmental Science with special focus on work experience through attachment to a relevant industry or research institution.

-Contact Hours: Lectures: 4hrs/week for 12 weeks (24hrs); Practicals:3hrs/fortnightly for 12 weeks (18hrs).
+S3711EB Community-based Management of Forest & Rangeland Resources NQF Level: 7 NQF Credits: 18 Contact Hours: Lectures: 4hrs/week for 12 weeks (24hrs); Practicals:3hrs/fortnightly for 12 weeks (18hrs).
 Course Assessment: 50%, at least three assessments.

-Examination: 50% (1 x 2 hr paper)
+Examination: 50% (1 x 2 hr paper) COURCE DECONIDEIONI Interduction to CONDM and the exterior Uniter and event time of CONDM in Conditions of the